 Take away tip: Don't delay while crossing the stream, be quick in opening your shoes-socks and don't sit after crossing the stream.
 You won't feel your feet but just put on your shoes and socks and start walking immediately and don't panic you are going to be absolutely fine.

 The barren mountains of Spiti has its own charm

 Day 9: Wichurung Thatch(11482 feet) - Mud Village – Kaza(12467 feet)

 Distance till Mud: 10 KM in 3 -4 hours

 What to Expect: Pagal Nala

 Wichurung Thatch to Mud Village is pretty much a straight walk along the river over loose rock terrain of Spiti mountains.
 Not until we saw the pagal nala, we were scared throughout the entire journey on how will be crossing it.
-Pagal nala will be last stream you will be crossing on foot.
+Pagal nala will be the last stream you will be crossing on foot.
 Named as Pagal Nala because when the ice bridge/barrier melts with the day heat the accumulated water suddenly comes gushing down via this stream hence named as Pagal Nala.
-In reality it is a well laid bridge.
+In reality, it is a well-laid bridge.

 Can you see the hues of Mountains !